All Episodes

 So let's see.

-Obama was planning his presidency in the third grade, and Hillary was helping out children of Margaret farm workers in Chicago.
+Obama was planning his presidency in the third grade, and Hillary was helping out children of Margaret Farm Workers in Chicago.

-I think there's an ad there somewhere.
+I think there's a ad there somewhere.

 Right.

-Um I'm starting to like Huckabee a lot.
+I'm starting to like Huckabee a lot.

-Not that he did it.
+Not that he'd use it.

 Rudy ran the NYPD.